|Previous College:||Southern Connecticut '95|

 Chris Smith was named the head coach of the men’s soccer program on April 1, 2010.

-This past season, the 2013 campaign culminated with an 11-4-4 record and the best season during Smith’s tenure.
-For the second straight year the Mavericks made the conference tournament and finished ranked in the East Region top ten (among 38 teams).
-In the first three weeks of the season, the program was nationally ranked, reaching as high as No. 18 among the 202 teams in Division II.
+The 2013 campaign culminated in an 11-4-4 record as the best season during Smith’s tenure.
+The Mavericks qualified for the East Coast Conference Championship for the second straight season and ranked in the East Region top 10 (among 38 teams).
+A perfect 4-0 start without a single goal allowed over the first three weeks of the season earned the program a No. 18 national ranking among the 202 teams in Division II.

-The program has been ranked in the top ten of the East Region for every week of the past two seasons.
-Additionally, 2013 marks the best year under Smith in the goals against category, thanks in large part to NSCAA All-East Region selection and the ECC Goalkeeper of the Year, Nick Papas.
-The Mavericks finished seventh in the final NCAA regional poll, just missing out on making the NCAA Championship.
+The program has been ranked in the top 10 of the East Region for every week of the past two seasons.
+Additionally, 2013 marks the best year under Smith in the goals against category, thanks in large part to NSCAA and Daktronics All-East Region selection and the ECC Goalkeeper of the Year, Nick Papas.
+The Mavericks finished seventh in the final NCAA regional poll, just missing out on a bid to the NCAA Championship.

-The Mavericks earneda berth in the ECC Championship in 2012 as well, finishing with a 10-5-3 record and ranking in the top ten of the East Region for every week of the season.
-In week two of the season, after starting 5-0, the program received a national ranking at No. 24.
-Three players were named All Conference and William Koki, after finishing second in scoring in the ECC, was named to the NSCAA Second Team All-East Region.
+The Mavericks earned a berth in the ECC Championship in 2012 as well, finishing with a 10-5-3 record.
+After a 5-0 start to the season, the program received a national ranking of No. 24 in Week Two.
+Three players were named All-Conference and William Koki, after finishing second in scoring in the ECC, was named to the NSCAA All-East Region Second Team.

 Prior to his arrival in Dobbs Ferry, Smith held the same position at Division I Saint Peter’s College from 2004-2006.
 While at SPC, he posted a 26-23-11 overall record.
-He went to the MAAC Tournament two out of three times and had an overall conference record of 15-8-4.
-He coached two offensive players of the year, fourteen all conference players and had the number one offense and number two defense in the MAAC in his last year at Saint Peter’s.
+He reached the MAAC Tournament twice and posted an overall conference record of 15-8-4.
+He coached two Offensive Players of the Year, 14 All-Conference players and had the top-ranked offense and second-ranked defense in the MAAC in his last season.
 Smith’s head coaching tenure began at Division III Manhattanville College where he posted a mark of 32-26-3 from 2001-2003.
-During his time with the Valiants, he earned Skyline Conference Coach of the Year in 2001 while guiding the team to two out of three conference tournaments.
+During his time with the Valiants, he earned Skyline Conference Coach of the Year in 2001 while guiding the team to two conference tournaments.

 Before his head coaching posts, Smith was an assistant at The College of New Jersey from 1996 to 1999.
 TCNJ won the National Championship in 1996 and finished as the runner-up in 1997.
 In 2000, Smith did one season as an assistant at Southern Connecticut State University before moving on to Manhattanville in 2001.